 Like any aircraft, the Osprey has the following systems:

-Propulsion - generate power and lift to propel the aircraft
+Propulsion: generates power and lifts to propel the aircraft

-Stowage - especially important when it's stored on an aircraft carrier
+Stowage: especially important when storing on aircraft carriers

-The Osprey is equipped with multi-band radios (AM, FM, UHF, VHF) for voice transmission and radio reception.
+The Osprey comes equipped with multiband radios (AM, FM, UHF, VHF) for voice transmission and radio reception.
 It also has navigational beacons and radios, radar altimeters and an internal intercom/radio system for communications among the crew and troops onboard.